Polymer/polymer-starter-kit/README.md

 Polymer 1.0 introduces a shim for CSS custom properties.
 We take advantage of this in `app/elements/app-theme.html` to provide theming for your application.
 You can also find our presets for Material Design breakpoints in this file.

+## Unit Testing

+Web apps built with Polymer Starter Kit come configured with support for [Web Component Tester](https://github.com/Polymer/web-component-tester) - Polymer's preferred tool for authoring and running unit tests.
+This makes testing your element based applications a pleasant experience.

+## Dependency Management

+Polymer uses [Bower](http://bower.io) for package management.
+This makes it easy to keep your elements up to date and versioned.
+For tooling, we use NPM to manage Node-based dependencies.

 ### Service Worker

 Polymer Starter Kit offers an offline-first experience thanks to Service Worker and the [Platinum Service Worker elements](https://github.com/PolymerElements/platinum-sw).
 New to Service Worker?
 Read the following [introduction](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) to understand how it works.